 The watershed is located in south/central Indiana approximately 40 miles south of Indianapolis.
-The watershed is a headwaters of the Driftwood River, which eventually drains to the East Fork of the White River.
-The Hydrologic Unit Code (HUC) for this watershed is 05120204100020.
+The watershed is a headwaters of Salt Creek, which eventually drains to the East Fork of the White River (8-digit HUC area).
+The 14-digit Hydrologic Unit Code (HUC) for the Sweetwater Creek watershed is 05120208050010.

-Figure 1 Regional Location Map
+Figure 1- Regional Location Map